Akshay7995/Ecom_Application_Using_SPRING-BOOTS/README.md

 2) Spring Framework: Utilizes Spring Framework for dependency injection, request mapping, and service management.

-3) H2 Database Integration: H2 is used to store and retrieve data.
+3) PostgreSQL: PostgreSQL is used to store and retrieve data.

 4) Application Port: Runs on https://localhost:8080.